deg-entreprises/A.2.7-Investment-Platform/README.md

-DEG Entreprises: A Malanga Manufacturing Platform Ecosystem A.2.7 Investment Memo
+### DEG Entreprises: A Malanga Manufacturing Platform Ecosystem
+A.2.7.0 v0.02 Investment Memo Abstract

 ## Purpose
 `What do you do?`
-Reimagining African Manufacturing: DEG Entreprises enables Farmers, Manufacturers, and Creatives to participate in the future of African Supply Chains
+Reimagining African Manufacturing:
+DEG Entreprises enables Farmers, Manufacturers, and Creatives to participate in the future of African Supply Chains

 `What does your producer do?`
 Supply Chain Platform: [PURPOSE_Producer]

 `What does your provider do?`
-- Manufacturing Platform: [PURPOSE_Provider]
+Manufacturing Platform: [PURPOSE_Provider]

 `What does your consumer do?`
-- Community Platform: [PURPOSE_Consumer]
+Community Platform: [PURPOSE_Consumer]

 ## Problem
 `What problem are you solving?`